antoniofull/thexpatmagazine.com/src/pages/blog/2018-03-23-how-to-learn-a-new-language-in-5-tips.md

 ### Language Exchange

 Alright, so far we have had options to train reading and listening, but what about **speaking**?
 Once you have learned the basics of the language, it is important to practice even more and do it face to face.
-There are a lot of websites or Facebook groups to look for language exchange tandem, an example is [Conversationexchange,][1]  here you can help other people learning your native language, while you learn theirs too.
+There are a lot of websites or Facebook groups to look for language exchange tandem, an example is [Conversationexchange,]  here you can help other people learning your native language, while you learn theirs too.
 One very important advice for you: don&#8217;t be scared of failing, just try and speak!
 Perfection doesn&#8217;t exist, even less when you are learning something new. 😉

 ### Books